What Happens When You Win the Lottery?

 Once the claim has been validated and the bank account set up, the money will be transferred within 48 hours.
 From that point it is yours to do with as you wish.
 The lottery’s advisors will still be on hand to provide advice, but from then the money is yours.

 In the UK, you can choose to go public with the news of your win or stay anonymous.
 It is entirely up to you which course of action to take, but one of the questions that you will be asked at your validation appointment will be about how many people you have already told, as it may help you to make up your mind.

 Some winners prefer to keep their identity private and continue with their lives as normally as possible, but others find it a burden to keep a secret.
-Visit the Publicity page to learn more about the pros and cons, and find out what previous winners have done.

 If you do opt for publicity, you will have to fulfil various media obligations, including a winner’s ceremony, during which your name will be released to the wider world and you will be asked questions about your life and plans for the money.

 The National Lottery provides the same level of support for winners who opt to go public and those who don’t, and it says that only around 10% of big winners decide to go public.

 The Follow-Up Meeting

 The National Lottery will schedule a follow-up meeting with you several weeks after you have been paid out.
 There will be lawyers and financial advisors on hand to make sure everything has gone smoothly and to ensure that there are no loose ends to tie up.
 Again, you’ll be able to ask any questions at this point.

 You will also be given the opportunity to make contact with other big winners, whether that’s to ask questions about their experience or to get some support from people who have previously found themselves in the same extraordinary situation.